ffiondavies/Datacamp/SampleExercise.md

 Learning Objectives Tested
 --------------------------

-* Learner will be able to effectively use number datatypes.
+* Learner will be able to effectively use number data types.
 * Learner will be able to create and apply a function.